 A visit to the hospital can also be a useful lesson for children who are old enough to understand their sacrifice.
 If you take your children with you, make sure that they’re old enough to stay calm and avoid disrupting the hospital.
 Whether you take your children or not, be sure to dress appropriately.
 That means dressing in a formal way that shows respect, but it also means avoiding anything that can be dangerous in a hospital.
 In particular, ties are often banned because they can spread bacteria.
 Instead of wearing a tie, consider wearing one or two veteran lapel pins to appropriately accent your outfit.

 Regardless of how you plan to show your appreciation, it’s important to make plans in advance.
-Be sure to decide on your schedule as soon as you can, and order any flags or pins that you need now to make sure they arrive on time.
+Decide on your schedule as soon as you can, and shop our wide assortment of Veterans Day products now to ensure your flags and pins arrive in time.